The tag line of this blog says, “Teacher, Balloon Pilot, Photographer, Opinionated.” So let me explain myself without boring you with drivel.

 (2) Balloon Pilot:

-Otherwise, when I’m not immersed in educational pursuits, you’ll most likely find me hot air ballooning (duh!), whitewater rafting on the Colorado River (check out my friends Don and Denise Oblak who own Canyon Voyages in Moab, and stay with Jim and Kris at the Adventure Inn), camping, mountain biking and dabbling with photography.
+Otherwise, when I’m not immersed in educational pursuits, you’ll most likely find me hot air ballooning (duh!), whitewater rafting on the Colorado River (check out my friends at Canyon Voyages in Moab, and I stay at the Adventure Inn), camping, mountain biking and dabbling with photography.
 Well, maybe ‘dabble’ is not the correct word.
 I’ve been a photographer since I was twelve so my wife and I bought a $2,500 Canon camera just for a trip to Germany to add to the collection of six cameras and assorted lenses.
 Both of us now take pictures for recreation.
 I like industrial and landscapes while she shoots macro.
-I’m thinking of putting up a photo blog at tomrathke.net.
+You can check out some of my work on Instagram.

 Just read this blog.